1truong9song9hiep8/journey-to-the-west/chapter-13.md

 dozen fat deer and a large herd of musk deer jumped out.
 Calm and mild-mannered, they were not at all frightened at the sight of human beings.
 Tripitaka said, "You must have tamed these animals."
-"Like the people in your city of Chang‟an," said Boqin, "where the affluent store up wealth and treasures and the landlords gather rice and grain, so we hunters must keep some of these wild beasts to prepare against dark days.
-That‟s all!"
+"Like the people in your city of Chang"an," said Boqin, "where the affluent store up wealth and treasures and the landlords gather rice and grain, so we hunters must keep some of these wild beasts to prepare against dark days.
+That"s all!"
 As they walked and conversed, it grew dark, and they returned to the house to rest.
 As soon as the members of the family, young and old, arose next morning, they went to prepare vegetarian food to serve to the priest, who was then asked to begin his